cast-org/figuration/site/4.0/widgets/popover.md

 Create a `fixed` position draggable popover by overriding the popperConfig options with a `positionFixed: true` setting.

 {% capture example %}
-<button class="btn popover-drag-fixed btn-secondary" title="This should be confined to the viewport">Fixed Drag</button>
+<button class="btn popover-drag-fixed btn-secondary" title="This should be confined to the window">Fixed Drag</button>
 <script>
 $('.popover-drag-fixed').CFW_Popover({
   drag: true,